zzxwill/oss/intl.en-US/Console User Guide/Manage objects/Download an object.md

-# Download an object {#concept_k4p_dvl_vdb .concept}
+# Download an object {#task_wlr_lr4_tdb .task}

-After uploading an object to a bucket, you can share or download the object.
+After uploading an object to a bucket, you can obtain the URL of the object to download it or share it with other users.

-## Procedure {#section_g3q_2vl_vdb .section}
+The object has been uploaded to the bucket.
+For more information, see [Upload an object](reseller.en-US/Quick Start/Upload an object.md#).

-1. Log on to the [OSS console](https://oss.console.aliyun.com/).
+1. Log on to the [OSS console](https://partners-intl.console.aliyun.com/#/oss).
-2. In the left-side bucket list, click the name of the target bucket.
+2. In the left-side bucket list, click the name of the bucket that you created.
-3. In the overview page of the bucket, click the **Files** tab.
+3. In the overview page of the bucket, click the Files tab.
-4. Click the name of the target file.
-In the Preview page of the file, you can perform the following operations:
+4. Click the name of the object that you want to download or share, or click **Preview** on the right of the object.
+In the Preview page, you can see the following options:

-    -   **Download**: You can download the file to your local storage.
+    -   **Download**: Download the object to your local storage device.

-        You can also download files in the following methods:
+        Depending on how many objects you require, you can also download objects by using the following methods:

-        -   Download one or more files: On the **Files** page, select one or more files, and then select **Batch operation** \> **Download**.
+        -   Download multiple objects: On the **Files** tab page, select multiple objects, and then choose **Batch operation** \> **Download**.
-        -   Download a single file: On the **Files** page, select a file, and then select **More** \> **Download**.
+        -   Download a single object: On the **Files** tab page, select an object, and then choose **More** \> **Download**.
-    -   **Open File URL**: You can directly open the file in a browser.
-A file that cannot be opened directly, such as Excel files, is downloaded when the URL is opened.
+    -   **Open File URL**: View an object in a browser.
+The object that cannot be viewed in a browser \(such as Excel files\) is downloaded when the URL is opened.
-    -   **Copy File URL**: You can obtain the URL of a file and share it with others, allowing them to browse and download the file.

-        You can also obtain the URL of a file in the following methods:

-        -   Obtain the URL of one or more files: On the **Files** page, select one or more files, and then select **Batch operation** \> **Export URL List**.
-        -   Obtain the URL of a single file: On the **Files** page, select **More** \> **Copy File URL**.
-    -   **Copy File Path**: You can search a file or add watermarks to an image file.
         **Warning:** If the bucket is configured with Referer Whitelist and Empty Referer is not allowed, then the URL cannot be opened directly in a browser.

+    -   **Copy File URL**: Copy the URL of the object and share it with other users, so that they can use the URL to view or download the object.

+        You can also obtain the URL of an object in the following methods:

+        -   Obtain the URL of one or more objects: On the **Files** page, select one or more objects, and then select **Batch operation** \> **Export URL List**.
+        -   Obtain the URL of a single object: On the **Files** page, select **More** \> **Copy File URL**.
-5. If your bucket ACL is set to **Private**, you must set the **Validity Period** in the **Signature** field when obtaining the URL of a file.
-The validity period is 3,600 seconds by default and cannot exceed 64,800 seconds.
+        If you want to share the URL of an object whose ACL is Private, you must set the **Validity Period** on the Preview page when you want to obtain the URL of an object.
+The default value of the validity period is 3,600 seconds, and the maximum value is 64,800 seconds.

         **Note:**

         -   The validity period of a signed URL is calculated based on NTP.
-You can share a URL to others, allowing them to access the file within the validity period.
-If your bucket ACL is set to Private, a signature will be added to the URL.
-For more information, see [Add a signature to a URL](../../../../intl.en-US/API Reference/Access control/Add a signature to a URL.md#).
+You can share the signed URL of an object to other users so that they can use the URL to access the object within the validity period.
+If your objects ACL is Private, a signature is added to the URL of the objects stored in the bucket.
+For more information, see [Add a signature to a URL](../../../../../reseller.en-US/API Reference/Access control/Add a signature to a URL.md#).
-    -   You can change the ACL of a bucket or a file anytime.
-For more information, see [Change bucket ACL](intl.en-US/Console User Guide/Manage buckets/Change bucket ACL.md#) and [Change object ACL](intl.en-US/Console User Guide/Manage objects/Change object ACL.md#).
+        -   For more information about how to change buckets and objects ACL, see [Change bucket ACL](reseller.en-US/Console User Guide/Manage buckets/Change bucket ACL.md#)and [Change object ACL](reseller.en-US/Console User Guide/Manage objects/Change object ACL.md#).
+    -   **Copy File Path**: Copy the path of the object.
+You can use the path when searching for the object or adding watermarks to the object \(if it is a picture\).